-8.2.4 Fishery Data Requirements
+8.2.1.4 Fishery Data Requirements

-Chapter 4 describes pertinent data with respect to the commercial, recreational, and charter sectors of fisheries operating within federal waters of the Mariana Archipelago.
+Chapter 4 describes pertinent data with respect commercial, recreational, and charter sectors of fisheries operating within Federal waters of the PRIA.
+For information on the current reporting requirements for PRIA fisheries, please see Chapter 5.

-8.2.5 Description of EFH
+8.2.1.5 Description of EFH